 According to US law, an IP address is not a person.
 If you were contacted through your ISP, chances are that’s because the copyright troll doesn’t know your actual identity yet.
 If the letter doesn’t contain any identifying information on you, keep it that way and do nothing.
 Your case could be dismissed before the date that your ISP is set to reveal your personal details to the troll.
 If you respond and identify yourself, that gives the troll a more direct means of targeting you.

 This is a game of probability for copyright trolls.
-If they send out 1,000 threatening emails and 50 people reply, they only need a handful to actually cough up money to make it worth their time.
+If they send out 1,000 threatening emails and 50 people reply, they only need a handful actually to cough up money to make it worth their time.
 Chances are it’s more cost-effective for them to move on to the next swarm of torrenters than pursue the remaining 950 people.

 ISP penalties